 - After confirming that it really is a cyber-attack, assess the initial severity of the attack, including the scope, apparent impact to the organization’s IT infrastructure, sensitive data potentially affected and unknown variables

 - Convene your incident response team and implement the processes documented in the incident response plan.
-Consider internal escalation protocols, including C-suite and board notifications, and alert legal counsel, your roof forensic response firm, law enforcement and report the incident as required to regulators, other governmental authorities and impacted individuals
+Consider internal escalation protocols, including C-suite and board notifications; alerting: your legal counsel, your forensic response firm, law enforcement; and reporting the incident, as required, to: regulators, other governmental authorities and impacted individuals

 - Prepare communications to various stakeholders, including employees, customers, regulators, business partners, insurers, media and law enforcement.

 CTMfile take: This Best Practices list for combating cyber fraud is, quite simply, the best yet.
 AND should be a Must Read Guide for any size of company and all corporate treasury departments.
 The report is worth studying too and attendance at the P20 Global Payment Conference, on 28-29 September 2021 could also be useful.

 Like this item?
 Get our Weekly Update newsletter.
 Subscribe today